Why is a day 24 hours? Why is an hour 60 minutes?

 Why are there 24 hours in a day?

 When night made sundials less useful, Egyptian astronomers turned to the stars to track the hours.
 Initially, they identified a set of 36 stars to divide the sky into equal parts.
 This system later became more streamlined, settling on 12 stars marking the passage of night.
-The combination of 12 hours of daylight and 12 hours of nighttime created the 24-hour day that we use today.
+The combination of these 12 hours of daylight and 12 hours of nighttime created the 24-hour day that we use today.

 Why 12?
 This division possibly stemmed from the 12 lunar cycles in a year or even the 12 finger joints (excluding the thumbs) on our hands.
 Using your thumb, you can count up to 12, which may have influenced the way ancient cultures divided time and measurements.